andrew henderson menu

 The Dutch Tax System

 The biggest problem with the Dutch tax system is that it doesn’t even pretend to be easy to follow.
-It categorizes income and tax deductions into three boxes.
+It categorises income and tax deductions into three boxes.
 Each box comprises different types of income and the relevant tax cuts and benefits.

 Box 1 – Netherlands-Sourced Employment and Homeownership Income